Jordan-Pierce/CoralNet-Toolbox/README.md

 ### **Tools**

-The `CoralNet-Toolbox` is an unofficial codebase that can be used to augment processes associated with those on CoralNet, including:
+The `CoralNet-Toolbox` is an unofficial codebase that can be used to augment processes associated with those on CoralNet.
+The following scripts allow a user to run processes programmatically, or through a GUI; these scripts currently include:
 - `API`: Easily use the CoralNet API to get predictions from any source model
 - `Download`: Download all data associated with a source
 - `Upload`: Upload images, annotations, and labelsets to a source